djaodjin/djaopsp/README.md

 `yarn run cy:run` : run the complete test suite in Cypress from the command line

-`yarn run cy:open` : launches the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html) from where groups of tests or the entire test suite can be run.
+`yarn run cy:open` : launches the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html), where groups of tests or the entire test suite can be run.
 To run the tests, make sure the local development server is up and running (`yarn serve`).